NativeScript/nativescript-facebook/README.md

 ### Create Sharing Content
 For sharing, you have to create sharing content first.
 Currently the available content types are:
-- **createLinksShareContent(link: string, quote?: string, addition?: ShareAdditionContent)** available for every condition
+- **createShareLinksContent(link: string, quote?: string, addition?: ShareAdditionContent)** available for every condition
-- **createPhotosShareContent(images: ImageSource[] | string[], userGenerated: boolean, addition?: ShareAdditionContent)** available for ShareButton and `showShareDialog` ( only when user have native Facebook installed, version 7.0 or higher )
+- **createSharePhotosContent(images: ImageSource[] | string[], userGenerated: boolean, addition?: ShareAdditionContent)** available for ShareButton and `showShareDialog` ( only when user have native Facebook installed, version 7.0 or higher )
-- **createShareMessengerGenericTemplateContent(contentConfig: MessageGenericTemplateElementContent)**  available for SendButton and `showMessageDialog`
+- **createShareMessageGenericTemplateContent(contentConfig: MessageGenericTemplateContent)**  available for SendButton and `showMessageDialog`
 - **createShareMessageMediaTemplateContent(contentConfig: MessageMediaTemplateContent)**  available for SendButton and `showMessageDialog`

 You can see more information from [https://developers.facebook.com/docs/sharing/overview#content](https://developers.facebook.com/docs/sharing/overview#content) and [https://developers.facebook.com/docs/sharing/messenger#share-types](https://developers.facebook.com/docs/sharing/messenger#share-types)